Praczyk/MinhaBiografia/README.md

 # MinhaBiografia
-Destinado a organizar as versões escritas da minha biografia.
+Destinado a organizar as versões da minha biografia.